StefanDekanski/weakwrap/README.md

 ```

 * Mark class or interface with ```@WeakWrap``` annotation and annotation processor will generate boilderplate code for you.
-* Tiny wrapper delegates the call to the wrapped class and returns the result.
+* Tiny wrapper implements/extends interface/class and delegates the call to the original interface/class and returns the result.
 * If ```WeakReference is null``` skips the call and returns default value.
 * Default values are ```0``` and ```false``` (boolean) for primitive types and ```null``` for reference types.